 Nebula interview with Tom Davies

-Hey Tom, how are you?
+Hi Tom, how are you?
 Thank you very much for taking your time.

-Thank you and it’s my pleasure.
+Tom Davies: Thank you and it’s my pleasure.

 Were you in any bands before forming Nebula?

 You joined the band during Atomic Ritual album in 2003.
-Tell me, how that happened?

 Actually let me correct you there… I didn’t actually start playing with Nebula officially until august 2004.
 Atomic Ritual had already been recorded and Nebula had toured the record twice before I started.

-II had worked for Nebula as a stage/guitar tech since early 2000 and they used to take me on tour wherever they went.
+I had worked for Nebula as a stage/guitar tech since early 2000 and they used to take me on tour wherever they went.

 They’d flown me out in January 2004 for a tour with Clutch, Mastadon & The Hidden Hand and introduced me to a girl before the tour started while I was in LA.
-Anyway after the tour was done and I’d gone back to the UK I came back out to LA to see if if was going to go anywhere with this girl Pamela I’d met.
+Anyway after the tour was done and I’d gone back to the UK, I came back out to LA to see if if was going to go anywhere with this girl Pamela I’d met.
 Eddie and myself were messing around at the rehearsal space one night with him on drums and me on guitar and we started jamming Nebula songs.

 Eddie and Ruben were looking for a bass player after the departure of Mark Abshire, just prior to Atomic Ritual.
 They’d tried out a few people – Isaiah Mitchell from Earthless was one but nothing had clicked.